mrajkarnikar/project_03/README.md

 `test\test.py`
   - this python file contains code to describe and invoke the staging endpoint.
 You can customize to add more tests here.

+## Summary
+MLOps is a useful approach for the creation and quality of machine learning and AI solutions.
+By adopting an MLOps approach, data scientists and machine learning engineers can collaborate and increase the pace of model development and production, by implementing continuous integration and deployment (CI/CD) practices with proper monitoring, validation, and governance of ML models.
+As part of this project, some of those core features and capabilities of MLOPS practices were explored.